Do interest rate swaps with floors make sense?

 That means the borrower is paying 5.25% + 150 bps = 6.75%, or 25 bps MORE than the fixed swap rate.

 - Do nothing, keep the floor in the loan and no floor in the swap.
-This will mean if LIBOR goes below the floor strike, then the borrower’s cost of funds will increase (this is called an inverse floater).
+This will mean if 1 mo.
+Term SOFR goes below the floor strike, then the borrower’s cost of funds will increase (this is called an inverse floater).

 - You can insert a floor in the swap.
 This has a downside, though.
-In the example shown, the borrower sold the bank the floor in the loan and didn’t get paid for it.
-Now the bank makes the borrower buy back that same floor in the swap, but the borrower must pay for it — in a higher swap rate.
-This example of a 10-year swap with a floor at 1.75% would add 70bps to the fixed rate, taking it from 3.9% to 4.6%.
-This makes the bank’s offering uncompetitive and the deal will likely be lost.
+In the example shown, the borrower sold the bank the floor in the loan and did not get paid for it.
+Now the bank makes the borrower buy back that same floor in the swap, but the borrower must pay for it — at a higher swap rate.
+This example of a 10-year swap with a floor at 3.00% would add 65 bps to the fixed rate, taking it from 6.50% to 7.15%.
+This makes the bank’s offering uncompetitive, and the deal will likely be lost.

 - Don’t put a floor in the loan IF THE LOAN WILL THEN BE SWAPPED; let ALCO or Treasury manage the bank’s interest rate risk and the yield of the loan book through macro strategies.
 This will be the path of least resistance.

-We do often see that banks will add a 0% floor in floating rate loans, but not mirror the floor in the swap.
-As long as the borrower understands that if LIBOR goes below zero, their “fixed” rate actually increases, then this is an acceptable solution.
+Sometimes banks will add a 0% floor in floating rate loans, but not mirror the floor in the swap.
+If the borrower understands that if 1 mo.
+Term SOFR goes below zero, their “fixed” rate increases, then this is an acceptable solution.

 Talk to Chatham about swaps